-- 5.3 Drivers wishing to compete in the CUP must have taken part in at least one GT race during the past two seasons or must have significant experience in GT Racing (evaluation at the discretion of the FIA Motor Sport Games Committee). - 5.4 Each car wishing to compete in the CUP must have a minimum and a maximum of two drivers, with the maximum driver pairing being one Silver driver and one Bronze driver.
+- 5.3 Drivers wishing to compete in the CUP must have taken part in at least one GT race during the past two seasons or must have significant experience in GT Racing (evaluation at the discretion of the FIA Motorsport Games Committee). - 5.4 Each car wishing to compete in the CUP must have a maximum of one driver, with no restriction on their categorisation.

-The drivers must both carry the Passport of the country they are representing, and have been selected by the ASN of that country in accordance with Articles 13.4 and 13.5.
+The driver must both carry the Passport of the country they are representing, and have been selected by the ASN of that country in accordance with Articles 13.4 and 13.5.
 Only one car to represent each nation is permitted.